Category Archive : Peloponesse

 5 UNESCO World Heritage Site in 4 days.
 I have to warn you that 4 out of the 5 World Heritage Sites are in ruins.
 The tour which I joined was organized by G.O.
 TOURS.
 Information about the tour can be found on their website at http://www.gotours.com.gr/en/

 However, I did not book through their website.
 I booked it through ASTORIA TRAVEL http://www.astoria.gr/price-tours-classical-4day.html that can be contacted at athens@astoriatravel.gr.
-I e-mailed Mr. Kosta and since I booked the tour through him in 4-star hotels, I got a free arrival transfer offer to my hotel.
-Actually, Kosta himself came to the airport and took us to the hotel.
+I e-mailed Mr. Kosta and I booked the tour in 4-star hotels.

 After browsing through the web, I found that Astoria Travel offers the cheapest tour packages in Athens.
 Initially, I was quite skeptical.
 How can this tour agent offer such a low price (20% cheaper) compared to the travel company’s price?
 Is this a scam?
 Well, believe it!
 I even book my first two nights in Athens at Hotel Arethusa (very near Syntagma Square) at a very cheap price through Astoria Travel.